deathook007/StartUp/README.md

-# StartUp 💡
+# StartUp Landing Page💡

-A simple and attractive UI with proper wireframming.
-Oly html5 and css3 is used.
-This website is for showcasing your creative ideas and art to world.
-This is one my oldest repo where i was in learning phase of html5 and css3.
-This is one of the non responsive simple project to show my html5 and css3 skills.
+- A simple and attractive UI with proper wireframming.
+- Only html5 and css3 is used.
+- This website is for showcasing your creative ideas and art to world.
+- This is one my oldest repo where i was in learning phase of html5 and css3.
 <br>

 ![screenshot](https://github.com/deathook007/cli-boilerplates/blob/master/Image%20-%20quick%20use/usage.png)